NEBULA3PR0JECT/nebula3_experts/README.md

   to operate the experts api.
 - Postman and other apps can be used to operate the apis
 - If you still want to work from terminal, learn curl.

+#
+- when an expert starts a new taks it has to call self.add_task and when finishes call self.remove_task
+- since expert is running in container, all the logs are going to stdout/stderr so that they could be seen from outside using docker logs, and that we can aggragate them

+# todo:
+- add get/set logger level